 Parents will be expected to make medical or dental appointments outside of school hours wherever possible.
 Where this is not possible, parents will be expected to obtain approval for their child's absence to attend such appointments as far in advance as is practicable.
+School will therefore require evidence of the appointment, such as sight of an appointment card, before the absence can be authorised.
 Parents will be responsible for ensuring their child misses only the amount of time necessary to attend the appointment.